Why Cardiff University?

 Related opportunities - Ser Cymru Rising Stars and COFUND

 Applicants are encouraged to consider eligibility for the range of Ser Cymru schemesbeing offered by a collaboration between the University, the Welsh Government and European funding.

 The schemes work like research fellowships, buying one out of most teaching for 3 or 5 years.
 You may signal your interest in the application for the four posts outlined above, (or contact us if you wish to apply only to the Ser Cymru schemes).
 We will work with suitable potential candidates as soon as they are identified from submitted applications to the academic positions above.

-The highly competitive 'rising star' scheme is aimed at bringing future or current field-leaders to Wales, and offers a very attractive research support package for 5 years, which can be held concurrently with an offer of a permanent Readership or Chair through our academic recruitment outlined above.
+The highly competitive 'rising star' scheme is aimed at bringing future or current field-leaders to Wales, and offers a very attractive research support package for 5 years, which can be followed by a permanent Readership or Chair.
 Applications can be submitted on a rolling basis.

 The MSCA COFUND fellowships are aimed at applicants with 3-5 years post-doc experience and currently not in the UK, or in the UK less than 12 months.
-These are 3-year fellowships, which can be held concurrently with a deferred offer of a permanent lectureship through our academic recruitment outlined above.
-We expect the next deadline will be in February.
+These are 3-year fellowships, which can be followed by a permanent lectureship.
+The next deadline is in February.

 There are also 'recapturing talent' fellowships for those who have taken a career break of 2 years or more, and Ser Cymru ii Fellowships.
 We are awaiting indication of future application deadlines.

 There are also opportunities in CUBRIC soon to be advertised, especially in computational neuroscience and developmental imaging.
 These will be research fellowships for up to 5 years, which can potentially be tied to permanent positions if you jointly apply to the academic positions advertised above.